Bhbored/meals_calories_tracker/README.md

 *   **Food API Integration:** Access a vast database of food items and their nutritional information. 🌐
 *   **Modern User Interface:** Enjoy a sleek and responsive design. 📱

+## ✨ What You Can Do

+*   **Log Your Meals:** Add your breakfast, lunch, dinner, and snacks quickly.
+You can categorize them and include details like portion size. 🍽️
+*   **Track Calories:** See how many calories you're eating each day and compare it to your goals. 🔥
+*   **View Analytics:** Check out charts that show your eating habits over time - helpful for seeing patterns! 📈
+*   **Save Your Data:** All your meal information is stored right on your phone, so it's always there when you need it. 💾
+*   **Search Food:** Look up different foods in a database to find their nutritional information and add them to your meals. 🌐
+*   **User-Friendly Design:** The app has a clean, easy-to-use interface that works well on different devices. 📱

 ## 🛠️ Technologies Used

 *   **Flutter:** The robust framework for building natively compiled applications for mobile, web, and desktop from a single codebase. 💙